-Eligible students-

-Students 18 years or older, students enrolled in college (of any age) who are legally able to give their own consent for sharing their personal data.
+Eligible students- Students 18 years or older, students enrolled in college (of any age) who are legally able to give their own consent for sharing their personal data.
 Education records from school districts are an important source of data for Promise Neighborhoods.
 As discussed in Chapter 4, school administrative data can directly inform the reporting on several of the Government Performance and Results Act (GPRA) academic and family support and community indicators for Promise Neighborhoods, specifically,

-- GPRA 4.
-Number and percent of students at or above grade level according to State mathematics and English language arts assessments. - GPRA 5.
-Attendance rate of students in 6th, 7th, 8th, and 9th grade.
+• GPRA 2.
+Number and percent of students at or above grade level according to State mathematics and English language arts assessments.

-- GPRA 6.
-Graduation rate. - GPRA 11.
-Student mobility rate.
+- GPRA 3.
+Attendance rate of students in 6th, 7th, 8th, and 9th grade. - GPRA 4.
+Youth graduate from high school (four-year adjusted cohort graduation rate). - GPRA 8.
+Student mobility rate (as defined in the notice).